 Planting: Plant seeds just beneath the surface of the soil.
 Borage prefers full sun and rich, moist soil.
 Plants typically grow 2-3′ tall.

-Borage is extremely easy to save seed from.
-Just keep a close eye on the blooms and when they begin to fade and turn brown, pick the seeds.
-Be sure to get them before they fall as Borage is very good at seeding itself for the next season, even without your help.
+Harvesting borage seeds is extremely easy.
+Just keep a close eye on the blooms and pick the seeds when they begin to fade and turn brown.
+Be sure to get them before they fall, as Borage is very good at seeding itself for the next season, even without your help.